Table of Contents:

 Future of Micro-Segmentation

 Brands are hard pressed to justify their marketing spends, and they are finding it hard to influence consumers at the right point of time.
 Consumers have become massively mobile, with the average user using up to 3.5 devices for online activities.
 With a fall in the average attention span to around 8 seconds, marketers are fighting it hard to grab the lion’s share of “Attention”.
+And the hardest part with mobile specifically, is that most marketers don’t know what app metrics they should be tracking to measure the success of their mobile marketing efforts.

 Micro-segmentation is on the rise, because it grants a hyper-targeted vision to each marketing campaign and doubles the possibility of a conversion.
 Users are looking for experiences that add value to their lives, and context is going to be key in this aspect.
 Micro-segmentation can help brands create highly contextual experiences that are actually relevant to users, and extrapolate learnings from these activities to carry out predictive analysis that aims to retain these users over an extended period of time.